Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Materials and Methods

-We then used the data for $T(t)$ to numerically integrate Eq.~\ref{eqn:vR} and compare to the measured $R(t)$.
-We determined the constants $c_T$, $T_{eq}$, and $d_0$ in Eqs.~\ref{eqn:vR} and \ref{eqn:Delta} by minimizing $\chi^2$, the squared difference between the integrated prediction and the measured values for $R(t)$.
-Since both $c_T$ and $d_0$ are ultimately multiplied by $D$ in Eq.~\ref{eqn:vR}, these measurements only constrain the products $D c_T$ and $D d_0$.
-For simplicity, and for consistency with Refs.~\cite{Dougherty1988, Tanaka1992, Sawada1995}, we have assumed an extrapolated value for $D$, but this experiment provides no independent confirmation of that value.
+We then used the data for $R(t)$ and $T(t)$ to numerically integrate Eq.~\ref{eqn:vR} and compare to the measured $R(t)$.
+We determined the constants $B$, $T_{eq}$, and $D d_0$ in Eqs.~\ref{eqn:vR} and \ref{eqn:Delta} by minimizing the squared difference between the integrated prediction and the measured values for $R(t)$.

-\subsection{Results}
+\section{Results}